Intertek allows you to move forward in the marketplace with our hoverboard safety testing to industry standards like UL 2272.

-Chemical Testing - Examining chemical requirements including CPSIA 101 Total Lead in coating and substrate, CPSIA Phthlate, mercury content, TCPH, CA PROP 65 and ASTM F963 Heavy metal.
+Chemical Testing - Examining chemical requirements including CPSIA 101 Total Lead in coating and substrate, CPSIA Phthalate, mercury content, TCPH, CA PROP 65 and ASTM F963 Heavy metal.

-UL 2272 (Outline of Investigation for Electrical Systems for Self-Balancing Scooters) - Applies specifically to the electrical drive train system for electric powered self-balancing scooters (hoverboards) - including power supply and battery packs.
+UL 2272 (Standard for Electrical Systems for Personal E-Mobility Devices) - Applies specifically to the electrical drive train system for electric powered self-balancing scooters (hoverboards) - including power supply and battery packs.
 However it does not evaluate the overall safety (i.e. mechanical hazards and driving performance related parameters) of hoverboards.
 Intertek as an NRTL can test and certify to UL 2272.

 Battery Chargers - Such power usage should be examined and risks such as overheating and electric shock mitigated during the design phase of the device.
 Battery charger testing and certification includes to UL 1310, UL 1012 AND UL 60950-1.